AndrewZalesky/lnm_nulls/README.md

 We evaluate spatial and topological null models.
 The spatial null model is based on the null hypothesis that the observed lesion network map is consistent with an equal number of equally sized lesions distributed uniformly at random throughout the brain.
 The topological null hypothesis is that the observed lesion network map is consistent with a functional network in which higher-order topological properties hypothesized to support disease-specific circuits are absent.
 To generate samples from the topological null model, we draw networks from the same dcSBM used to generate the functional connectivity matrix, while explicitly excluding modular structure from the generative process.
 The null networks are matched in strength distribution to the simulated functional connectivity matrix.

 ## Statistical testing
 The null distribution for both null models is constructed by identifying the node with the maximum value in the lesion network map and storing this value.
 This is a conservative null distribution that ensures strong control of the FWER under assumptions of exchangeability.
 Nodes in the observed lesion network map are deemed statistically significant if they exceed the 95th percentile of the null distribution, ensuring control of the FWER at 0.05.
+See [Nichols and Holmes (2002)](https://pubmed.ncbi.nlm.nih.gov/11747097/).
 The number of permutations and samples in the null distribution is determined by *Perms*.

 ## Evaluation metrics
 We generate many lesions sets and corresponding lesion network maps for a given set of parameters (i.e. *N*, *alpha*, *K*, etc) and undertake the null hypothesis testing described above for each iteration.
 Each such repeated iteration is referred to as a trial.
 The following measures are computed as the proportion of certain events across trials.